awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 Note that Amazon Pinpoint Analytics APIs aren't designed to create or store any persistent objects that you can subsequently read or use in an Amazon Pinpoint project or your Amazon Pinpoint account\.
 Instead, the APIs are designed to help you retrieve analytics data and transfer that data to other services and applications for further analysis, storage, or reporting\.
 They do this partly by using the same JSON response structure and schema for all the analytics data that you can query programmatically for application metrics, campaign metrics, and journey engagement metrics\.

 This topic explains the structure, objects, and fields in a JSON response to a query for an application metric, campaign metric, or journey engagement metric\.
-For information about the fields in a JSON response to a query for a journey execution metric or journey activity execution metric, see [Standard Amazon Pinpoint Analytics Metrics](analytics-standard-metrics.md)\.
+For information about the fields in a JSON response to a query for a journey execution metric or journey activity execution metric, see [Standard Amazon Pinpoint analytics metrics](analytics-standard-metrics.md)\.

-## JSON Structure<a name="analytics-query-results-structure"></a>
+## JSON structure<a name="analytics-query-results-structure"></a>

 To help you parse and use query results, Amazon Pinpoint Analytics APIs use the same JSON response structure for all Amazon Pinpoint analytics data that you can query programmatically for application metrics, campaign metrics, and journey engagement metrics\.
 Each JSON response specifies the values that defined the query, such as the project ID \(`ApplicationId`\)\.
 The response also includes one \(and only one\) `KpiResult` object\.
 The `KpiResult` object contains the overall result set for a query\.